-The committee consists of five members, including the Chief Executive Officer, Chief Finance Officer, the Head of Underwriting, the Chief Risk Officer and Head of Compliance and the Head of Claims.
+The committee consists of five members, including the Chief Executive Officer, Chief Finance Officer, the Head of Underwriting, the Chief Risk Officer and the Head of Claims.
+The Head of Compliance is an invitee.
 The Chair may request staff members to attend meetings as and when required.